dinoomanovic/WeatherApp/README.md

-Weather App using Retrofit2 and Custom List Adapter
+Weather App using Retrofit2 and MVVM pattern

 Features include: